laraklopper/HTML-API/README.md

 # HTML-API
-THIRD PARTY API USING HTML, JS AND CSS
+Basic third party API using HTML, JS and CSS